 Grilling is very similar to griddling, the difference being that a grill pan has raised ridges on the bottom, rather than being flat and smooth.
 The raised ridges replicate the traditional outdoor griddles you'll know from those summer BBQs.
 They are perfect for searing hot scorch marks into sausages or giving your burgers that authentic smoky streak

-Because you need to be grilling meat or vegetables at a high temperature, the best oil for flat top grill will have a high smoke point.
+Because you need to be cooking steaks at a high temperature, the best oil for flat top grill will have a high smoke point.
 Much like griddling, we'd recommend using vegetable oil, canola oil, or olive oil for grilling.

 From canola oil to olive oil, there are so many different cooking oils to choose from when you're griddling.
 Why not bookmark this article, so you can come back later when you're ready to put your griddle into action in the kitchen?